 Version token lists are established per server (for example, to specify the server assignment or operational state).
 In addition, an application that communicates with a server can register its own list of tokens that indicate the state it requires the server to be in.
 An SQL statement sent by the application to a server not in the required state produces an error.
 This is a signal to the application that it should seek a different server in the required state to receive the SQL statement.

-The following sections describe the components of Version Tokens, discuss how to install and use it, and provide reference information for its components.
+The following sections describe the elements of Version Tokens, discuss how to install and use it, and provide reference information for its elements.